 The breakthrough illustrated in recent workflow analyses involves the concept of "work trees."
 In this model, a user can identify a task - for example, updating sidebar pinned tasks to allow for drag-and-drop reordering - and kick it off on a separate "master branch."
 Crucially, the user does not watch the AI work.
 The task is "completely managed by the app," allowing the user to immediately return to a local tree to focus on a completely different objective, such as fixing a "create branch" button logic error.

 For business operations, this distinguishes true agentic automation from mere assistance.
 If your Operations Manager has to watch the AI generate a report to ensure it's correct, they haven't saved time; they've simply changed tasks from "writing" to "monitoring."
 True parallel execution allows the human to focus on high-value strategy while the agent executes robust tasks in the background, only surfacing when the work is ready for review.
+This is the foundation of operations automation at scale.

 Parallel AI workflows: shifting from individual lines to architecture